-- 2. As the URS Review is a comprehensive review without pre-determined agenda, we have included a 7-month Envisioning Stage so that various stakeholders and the general public can identify and suggest the key issues that should be included in the agenda of this review for study and detailed discussions.
-During the Envisioning Stage, we organized and attended 20 focus group sessions and special meetings with various stakeholders so that we can set the agenda of the review together with the community. - 3.
-The major issues identified by various stakeholders during the Envisioning Stage were outlined in our Steering Committee paper (SC Paper No. 3/09) presented to the Steering Committee at its meeting held on 22 January 2009.
-Members were also invited to propose key issues that they thought should form the agenda for public engagement in the subsequent stages of the review.
-Members' suggestions were summarised in a Steering Committee paper (SC Paper No. 6/09) and were discussed at a special meeting held on 9 March 2009.

-Agenda for the Public Engagement Stage
+- 6. As this is a comprehensive review of the URS without pre-determined agenda, we have included a 7-month Envisioning Stage so that various stakeholders and the general public can identify and suggest the key issues that should be included in the agenda of this review for study and detailed discussions.
+During the Envisioning Stage, we organized and attended 20 focus group sessions and special meetings with various stakeholders so that we can set the agenda of the review together with the community. - 7.
+The major issues identified by various stakeholders during the Envisioning Stage were outlined in our Development Panel paper presented to the Panel at its meeting held on 20 January 2009.
+On the basis of the issues identified by the community, the Steering Committee of the Review of the Urban Renewal Strategy ("the Steering Committee") met on 9 March 2009 to discuss the agenda for the following stages of the review.
+The Steering Committee suggested that we should explore further the feasibility of developing a district-based strategy for urban regeneration and recommended a list of issues that we should discuss with the wider community during the Public Engagement Stage of the Review.

-4. The Steering Committee suggested that we should explore

-further the feasibility of developing a district-based strategy for urban regeneration and has recommended a list of issues that we should discuss with the wider community during the Public Engagement Stage of the review.
 The issues are grouped under the nine topics below -